-The consolidated financial statements include the accounts of First National Bancorp, Inc. and its wholly owned subsidiary, First National Bank of Michigan (the "Bank").
-In 2015, the Corporation formed a wholly owned captive insurance company, FNB Risk Management, Inc. (the "Captive"), which participates in a pooled captive plan with 11 other unrelated financial institutions from the Midwest.
+The consolidated financial statements include the accounts of First National Bancorp, Inc. and its wholly owned subsidiaries, First National Bank of Michigan (the "Bank") and a captive risk insurance company, FNB Risk Management, Inc. (the "Captive"), which participates in a pooled captive plan with 17 other unrelated financial institutions from within the United States.
 All significant intercompany balances and transactions have been eliminated in consolidation.